 Verified Answer from Official Source:

-The correct answer is verified from NCIDQ’s official study materials on professional practice and fee structures.
+The correct answer is verified from NCIDQ’s official study materials on construction administration and post-occupancy considerations.

 Objectives: